 National Lab I was introduced to inverse problems over noisy nuclear

 imaging data.
-Medical image-data processing and management became my staple.
+Medical image processing and management became my staple, but once again, on spatio-temporal data or dynamic images.

 Thanks to a number of extraordinary collaborators and students, our learning

 So, here I am!
-But, stay tuned for more, or view my projects site.
+But, stay tuned for more, in case you are tracking me :)

-A disclaimer: I am not the Debasis Mitra, who works on distributed computing in Bell Lab, and who recived the
+A disclaimer: I am not the Debasis Mitra, who works on distributed computing, now in Columbia University.